BobDempsey/shopping-cart-react/README.md

-A fully responsive React Shopping Cart application using Create React App, TailwindCSS, the React Context API, and Vercel for CI/CD.
+A fully responsive React Shopping Cart application using Create React App, TailwindCSS, the React Context API, React Router, and Vercel for CI/CD.

 Add and remove items to the cart, update items quantities, or clear